cutthroat78/Leaving-Cert-Notes/README.md

 - [Markdown Basic Syntax](https://www.markdownguide.org/basic-syntax/)

 ## To Dos
+- Add anki file links for finding decks to resources page
 - Look into git(hub) stuff for computer science class
 - Convert maths notes that was sent to me into digital notes
 - Convert big sheet biology teacher gave us in Biology to digital notes and diagrams